 In 2014 work began on an ambitious new project, the Explorer 24, an all composite, vacuum infusion molded craft with a full hard top.
 The design called for a 12-passenger capacity, gull wing doors and a new 144hp Steyr marine diesel engine.
 With the addition of a CNC 6’x10’ router in the same year parts designed in 3D could now be cut with greater speed and precision.
 CAD/CAM capabilities allowed for shapes and design concepts not previously possible.

 Vacuum resin infusion (video link) significantly improves laminate quality, design freedom with cored construction and reduces weight.
 The technique allows a relatively small crew to make large complex parts without concern for resin set times, as it is not introduced until the last step after all carbon, glass fiber and cores are placed.
-As an added benefit exposure to the resin and ass smell is minimal, with it contained under the vacuum bag.
+As an added benefit exposure to the resin smell is minimal, with it contained under the vacuum bag.
 Significant investments in tools, tooling and knowledge are required though.
 The result is a hull far lighter, stronger and more durable than a welded aluminum structure, used by many.